INTRODUCTION TO THE PARALEGAL PROFESSIONAL CONDUCT GUIDELINES

 - such conduct might reasonably be expected to cause insecurity, discomfort, offence or humiliation to the recipient(s) of the conduct,

-- giving in to or rejecting such conduct affects the paralegal’s employment decisions regarding his or her employee (which may include assigning file work to the employee, matters of promotion, raise in salary, job security, and employee benefits, among other things),
+- submission to or rejection of such conduct affects the paralegal’s employment decisions regarding his or her employee (which may include assigning file work to the employee, matters of promotion, raise in salary, job security, and employee benefits, among other things), or

 - sexist jokes causing embarrassment or offence,